MelissaLahoud/CapstoneProject/README.md

 ## **Conclusions:**
+  The ARIMA models forcasted sales at a 95% accuracy level.
+This can be used for any sales data of your choice.

 ## **Optional Data Exploration in Tableau:**
   You will need to download Tableau Public and create an account.
 The link is here: https://public.tableau.com/en-us/s/